marijnheule/ChineseRemainderEncoding/README.md

 - ./run-wo-cycle.sh only uses the DIMACS graph.
 It computes a cycle size larger than the number of vertices to ensure that a satisfying assignment is a Hamiltonian cycle;
 - ./run-w-cycle additional requires a cycle length as second parameter.
 For most graphs, a cycle length smaller than the number of vertices is optimal.
-The suggest length is 420.
+The suggested length is 420.

 Both scripts expect cadical to be installed in ~/cadical/build/cadical